Beth Am and J Street Present — The Struggle for Democracy in Israel and the US: A Joint Path Forward

 We hope you can join us for this important discussion.
 Together, we’ll explore how we can work across borders to support a shared vision of peace, justice, and freedom.
 We’ll also reflect on the ways American Jews can play a meaningful role in shaping the future in the Middle East while navigating a complex and unprecedented political era here at home.

 Light refreshments will be served.
-Please stay tuned for registration information.
+REGISTER TO PARTICIPATE.

 Tal Shalev is the chief political correspondent and analyst for Walla!
 News – one of Israel's largest websites that provides independent breaking news and analysis 24 hours a day.
 She covers Israel's Prime Minister, government, parliament and political developments.
 Tal has over 15 years of an extremely varied and rich career in journalism, including at Israel’s Ha'aretz daily newspaper and i24 News.
 She also regularly appears on TV and radio, providing commentary and analysis.